volution/kawipiko/documentation/readme.rst

 About
 =====

-This is a simple static HTTP server written in Go, whose main purpose is to serve (public) static content as efficient as possible.
+This is a simple static HTTP server written in Go_, whose main purpose is to serve (public) static content as efficient as possible.
 As such, it basically supports only ``GET`` requests and does not provide features like dynamic content, authentication, reverse proxying, etc.

 However it does provide something unique, that no other HTTP server offers:  the static content is served from a CDB_ database with almost zero latency.